 When we’re scaling out a new control valve, vendors should support with every specification and recommend the right device for the application.
 Also, what is important to know is which type of control valve actuator is actually needed.

-To know more about control valve positioner, you can read the Visaya Article here
+To know more about control valve positioner, you can read our article here

 Control valve actuator types